GLOBAL MARKETS-ECB prepares some sub-zero relief for wilting Europe

 Facebook also announced forecast-beating revenues, sending its shares higher in extended trading after the closing bell.

-The social media firm’s stock has now surged over 56% so far this year, despite warnings on future revenue growth from new data privacy rules and forthcoming privacy-focused product changes.
+The social media company’s stock has surged over 56% so far this year, despite warnings on future revenue growth from new data privacy rules and forthcoming privacy-focused product changes.

-Asia then managed to overcome a cautious start to finish modestly higher.
+Asia then managed to overcome some early wobbles to finish higher and with some striking milestones.

-Japan’s Nikkei touched a near three-month high though Australia stole the glory as it ended near a 12-year peak after its central bank chief had stressed interest rates could continue to fall.
+Japan’s Nikkei touched a near three-month high, although Australia stole the glory as it ended near a 12-year peak after its central bank chief stressed interest rates could continue to fall.

-Chinese blue-chips also added 0.5% in Shanghai, as investors there looked with hope to a face-to-face meeting between top U.S. and Chinese negotiators next week, even if there are few signs that it will produce real progress in the two countries’ trade war.
+Chinese blue-chips also added 0.5% in Shanghai.
+Investors there looked with hope to a meeting between top U.S. and Chinese negotiators next week, even if there are few signs that it will produce real progress in the two countries’ trade war.

 “Lower rates are generally, in a traditional, mechanical way, good news for equity prices,” said Jim McCafferty, head of equity research, Asia ex-Japan, at Nomura.

+“The CBRT (Turkish central bank) had room for manoueuvre given real rates are at 8%, and decided to front-load some of its expected easing,” said Standard Chartered economist Carla Slim.

+“It likely deemed the global market and geopolitical backdrop benign enough to give more weight to domestic issues.
+The risk is that cutting too much too soon could unnerve markets.”

-Away from the ECB and the euro, the dollar was down fractionally against the year at 108.07 and the dollar index which tracks the greenback against six major currencies, was a barely budged 97.757.
+Back among the major currencies, the dollar was down against the yen at 108.07 and the dollar index, which tracks it against six major currencies, barely budged at 97.757.

 “If talks between the UK and EU break down, the GBP could see further losses,” said Steven Dooley, currency strategist at Western Union Business Solutions.